-1. Pu rpose of the plan 3 2.
-Po: ssible causes of potential disruption to the exam process 3 1.
-Exam officer extended absence at key points in the exam process (cycle) 3 2.
-SENCo/Assistant SENDCo extended absence at key points in the exam cycle 4 3.
-Teaching staff extended absence at key points in the exam cycle 5 4.
-Invigilators - lack of appropriately trained invigilators or invigilator absence 5 5.
-Exam rooms - lack of appropriate rooms or main venues unavailable at short notice 5 6.
-Failure of IT systems 5 7.
-Emergency evacuation of the exam room (or centre lock down) 6 8.
-Disruption of teaching time in weeks before an exam - centre closed for an extended per od.6 9.
-Candidates unable to take examinations because of a crisis - centre remains open 7 10.
-Centre unable to open as normal during the examination period 7 11.
-Disruption in the distribution of examination papers 7 12.
-Disruption in the transportation of completed examination scripts 8 13.
-Assessment evidence is not available to be marked 8 14.
-Centre unable to distribute results as normal or facilitate post results service 8 3.
-Fui rther guidance to inform procedures and implement contingency planning 9 Ofqual 9 Covid specific guidance:Error!
-Bookmark not def ned.
-Widespread national disruption to the taking of examinations or assessments 11 JCQ 12 GOV.UK 13 Wales 13 Northern Ireland 13 National Counter Terrorism Security Office Error!
-Bookmark not def ned.
+1. Pur pose of the plan3 2.
+Pos ssible causes of potential disruption to the exam process 1.
+Exam officer extended absence at key points in the exam process (cycle)4 2.
+SENCo/Assistant SENDCo extended absence at key points in the exam cycle5 3.
+Teaching staff extended absence at key points in the exam cycle5 4.
+Invigilators - lack of appropriately trained invigilators or invigilator absence6 5.
+Exam rooms - lack of appropriate rooms or main venues unavailable at short notice6 6.
+Failure of IT systems6 7.
+Emergency evacuation of the exam room (or centre lock down)7 8.
+Disruption of teaching time in weeks before an exam - centre closed for an extended period.
+8 9.
+Candidates unable to take examinations because of a crisis - centre remains open 10.
+Centre unable to open as normal during the examination period8 11.
+Disruption in the distribution of examination papers9 12.
+Disruption in the transportation of completed examination scripts9 13.
+Assessment evidence is not available to be marked10 14.
+Centre unable to distribute results as normal or facilitate post results service10 3.
+Further guidance to inform procedures and implement contingency planning11 Ofqual11 Covid specific guidance: Widespread national disruption to the taking of examinations or assessments13 JCQ14 GOV.UK Wales Error!
+Bookmark not defined.
+Northern Ireland Error!
+Bookmark not defined.
+National Counter Terrorism Security Office